shlomif/fortune-mod/README.md

 3. Perhaps modernize the code a little.

-4. Get the build and tests to pass on [AppVeyor/MS Windows](https://ci.appveyor.com/project/shlomif/fortune-mod) (any help will be appreciated).

-5. Add more quotes / fortune cookies.
+4. Add more quotes / fortune cookies.

-6. Prepare packages for the new releases for [downstream distributions/Operating Systems](https://pkgs.org/download/fortune-mod).
+5. Prepare packages for the new releases for [downstream distributions/Operating Systems](https://pkgs.org/download/fortune-mod).

 # Links